OCB7D2D/OcbDensityHoe/README.md

-# OCB Density Hoe Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB Density Hoe Mod - 7 Days to Die (V1.0) Addon

 Harmony MOD (EAC needs to be off) that adds a Farming Hoe for terrain leveling.
 Beside the obvious use case, it has an